Skip to main content

 When the sandbox is provisioned, you choose its starting state:

-• Blank org — empty tenant; you populate parts/procedures/runs as part of testing.
+• Blank org: an empty tenant.
+You populate parts, procedures, and runs as part of testing.

-• Snapshot of your prod tenant — copy of your real data at a point in time, with sensitive fields scrubbed.
-Best for reproducing prod-only bugs.
-(May be subject to compliance/legal review depending on your contract.)
+• Snapshot of your production tenant: a copy of your real data at a point in time, with sensitive fields scrubbed.
+Best for reproducing production-only bugs.
+This option can be subject to compliance or legal review depending on your contract.

-Sandboxes don’t auto-sync from prod.
-If you need a fresh snapshot months later, request a refresh from support@firstresonance.io.
+Sandboxes don’t auto-sync from production.
+To get a fresh snapshot months later, request a refresh from support.

 Best practices

 • Seed test data programmatically.
-A script that creates a full part → procedure → run → installation chain is easier to re-run than rebuilding state by hand each time the sandbox resets.
+A script that creates a full part, procedure, run, and installation chain is easier to re-run than rebuilding state by hand each time the sandbox resets.

 • Tag webhook payloads.
-When testing webhooks, prefix the consumer URL or use a header like X-Test-Run: 1 so you can distinguish sandbox-driven events from real ones in your downstream system.
+When testing webhooks, prefix the consumer URL or set a header such as X-Test-Run: 1.
+This lets you distinguish sandbox-driven events from real ones in your downstream system.

 • Smoke-test your integration after every sandbox reset.
 Even fully scripted setup occasionally drifts.